Day - 1

 Day - 4

-Location: Iguazu Falls (Tour the Argentinean side) - Make an early start, 7:30am, to visit the Argentinean side of the falls today, which has boardwalks allowing you to get up close and personal with these towering rapids.
+Location: Iguazu Falls (Tour the Argentinean side) - Make an early start, 7.30 am, to visit the Argentinean side of the falls today, which has boardwalks allowing you to get up close and personal with these towering rapids.
 Choose to get an even more exhilarating look at Iguazu with an optional zodiac boat ride below the falls.
-Later, about 3pm accompanied by your leader, have the opportunity to meet one of the few remaining original inhabitants of the region, the Guarani.
-Return to the hotel at approximately 5pm.
+Later, at about 3 pm, you'll have to chance to accompany your leader on a visit to a Guarani community.
+Return to the hotel at approximately 5 pm.

 Day - 5

 Location: Rio de Janeiro - Today cross the border into Brazil and take an included flight (two hours) from Foz do Iguacu to Rio de Janeiro.
 Witness the intense green of Guanabara Bay and the beauty of the surrounding slopes of the Corcovado and Sugarloaf that make Rio such a majestic place.
 Take in the ever-present Portugese influence here, which is especially apparent in the opulent buildings constructed when the Portuguese monarchy fled Europe under the threat of Napolean and took up residence here.
 Be struck by the contrast between this extravagance and the destitute poverty of the favelas.
 The white sands of Cobacapana and Ipanema beaches offer an equally interesting snapshot of local life.
 For some world-renowned live music, Lapa is the place to go and join the locals for some serious dancing.